We're responsible for installing, maintaining and approving road signs and markings across the borough.

 - other information (usually rectangular) signpost local facilities, such as recycling sites.

 All road signs and markings must comply with the Traffic Signs Regulations issued by the Department for Transport.
-They determine the design of the signs, where they can be used, and whether they must be illuminated.
+They determine the design of the signs and where they can be used.
+They also decide whether they must be lit up at night.

-It's an offence to place an unauthorised sign on a road, as it can be dangerous for pedestrians and drivers.
+It's an offence to place a sign on a road that isn't authorised.
+It can be dangerous for pedestrians and drivers.

 You can find out more about what road signs and markings mean in the Highway Code.